Subham-Maity/sql-tutorial/README.md

 SELECT CONCAT('Neha','Ankita') FROM DUAL;

 ```
-## Function(Length) - Q5.
+## (Length) - Q5.
 Write a query to find the length of the string 'Neha'

 ```sql
 --Table create: